-Design
+METHODS Design

-This study used geographical information systems (GIS) to explore community pharmacy clustering according to urbanity and deprivation.
-For the purposes of the study, a community pharmacy was defined as a premises registered with the General Pharmaceutical Council for the purposes of compounding, procurement, storage and distribution of medicines and appliances;[11] we excluded premises that were solely registered as Internet pharmacies in the analysis.
+This study used geographical information systems to explore community pharmacy clustering according to urbanity and deprivation.
+For the purposes of the study, a community pharmacy was defined as a premises registered with the General Pharmaceutical Council for the purposes of compounding, procurement, storage and distribution of medicines and appliances11; we excluded premises that were solely registered as internet pharmacies in the analysis.

-Data and Variables
+Data and variables

-Community pharmacy data were obtained from the Geo-healthcare access database.[12]
-This open access database contains data on the address and postcode of each community pharmacy premises in England (matched to their corresponding coordinates using the Office of National Statistics postcode directory, 2014); the last update of the dataset was in 2016.
-Community pharmacy locations were mapped and their corresponding 2011 lower layer super output areas (LSOA) were extracted.
-There are 32,844 LSOAs in England and these geographic areas comprise approximately 1 to 3000 people living in 400 to 1200 households, and were designed to improve the reporting of small area statistics.
-Urbanity is also a factor in access to healthcare services including community pharmacies so, using the Rural-Urban classification (2011) each community pharmacy LSOA was assigned to one of three categories: (1) urban, (2) town or fringe or village, and (3) hamlet and isolated dwellings.
-These categories were aggregated from the original Rural-Urban classification which assigns areas to one of six rural or four urban settlement/context types.
+Community pharmacy data were obtained from the Geo-Healthcare Access Database.
+12 This open access database contains data on the address and postal code of each community pharmacy premises in England (matched to their corresponding coordinates using the Office of National Statistics postcode directory, 2014); the last update of the dataset was in 2016.
+Community pharmacy locations were mapped and their corresponding 2011 lower layer super output areas (LSOAs) were extracted.
+There are 32844 LSOAs in England and these geographical areas comprise approximately 1-3000 people living in 400-1200 households, and were designed to improve the reporting of small area statistics.
+Urbanity is also a factor in access to healthcare services including community pharmacies so, using the rural-urban classification (2011) each community pharmacy LSOA was assigned to one of three categories: (1) urban, (2) town or fringe or (3) village, hamlet and isolated dwellings.
+These categories were aggregated from the original rural-urban classification which assigns areas to one of six rural or four urban settlement/ context types.
 The 2015 Index of Multiple Deprivation (IMD) score was also matched to each community pharmacy's LSOA (from the Office of National Statistics).
-The IMD is an overall measure of multiple deprivation experienced by people living in an area, and comprises 37 separate indicators organized across seven domains of deprivation (income, employment, health and disability, education, skills and training, crime, barriers to housing and services and living environment) which are combined, using appropriate weights.[13]
+The IMD is an overall measure of multiple deprivation experienced by people living in an area, and comprises 37 separate indicators organised across seven domains of deprivation (income, employment, health and disability, education, skills and training, crime, barriers to housing and services and living environment) which are combined, using appropriate weights.13

-Data Analysis
+Data analysis

-Locations of community pharmacies in England were mapped using ArcMap (version 10.3) and 0.5-mile (straight-line) buffers were placed around the site to represent a 10-minute walk, using an average walking speed of 3 miles (4 km) per hour.[14]
-The number of community pharmacies which were isolated, or clustered in groups of two, or three or more were then extracted for all locations.
+Locations of community pharmacies in England were mapped using ArcMap (V.10.3) and 0.5-mile (straightline) buffers were placed around the site to represent a 10 min walk, using an average walking speed of 3 mph (4km).
+14 The number of community pharmacies which were isolated or clustered in groups of two, or three or more were then extracted for all locations.
 A cluster was defined if the buffer around a single community pharmacy contained two or more unique sites.
 The number of community pharmacies within each individual buffer was then calculated and summarised.
 In addition to examining data for all community pharmacies, further breakdown of clustering took place depending on whether or not the LSOA of the pharmacy was 'urban', 'town or fringe' or 'village, hamlet and isolated dwellings'.
-This process was repeated for all deprivation deciles based on the IMD 2015 for England, whereby the most deprived decile (decile 1) equated to the most deprived 10% of LSOAs, while the least deprived decile (decile

-10) represented the 10% least deprived LSOAs (Figure 1).
-The Relative Risk (RR) for community pharmacy clustering by deprivation were then calculated according to deprivation decile.
-For the deprivation analysis, a community pharmacy 'cluster' was considered as three or more community pharmacies within a 10-minute walking distance of each other.
+This process was repeated for all deprivation deciles based on the IMD 2015 for England, whereby the most deprived decile (decile 10) equated to the most deprived 10% of LSOAs, while the least deprived decile (decile 1) represented the 10% least deprived LSOAs (figure 1).
+The relative risk for community pharmacy clustering by deprivation was then calculated according to deprivation decile.
+For the deprivation analysis, a community pharmacy 'cluster' was considered as three or more community pharmacies within a 10 min walking distance of each other.